gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **applied**: `boolean`

-- Whether the theme has been applied or not
+- Whether the theme has been applied or not.

 ***